Marvel CyberComics: History

 The first characters to star in CyberComics were Spider-Man and Wolverine, soon followed by several others.
 The comics were not only canon to the mainstream but also tied in directly with Marvel's newsstand offerings.
 They came out on a monthly basis, in four parts consisting of eight pages each.

 Using Macromedia's Shockwave software, readers guided the action by clicking through word balloons and following panels complete with animation, sound effects and music.
 CyberComics were still very much in the comic book or strip genre - the result was a cross between comics and animation.

 The Cybercomics were made by taking penciled pages and transforming them through a program called "Electric Image Painter" and form-Z into the digital comics, colored in digitally in Adobe Illustrator.
 Simple animations were created in Macromedia Shockwave, and Garry Schafer of grimmwerks created the soundscapes which drove the animations.
 Done at a time previous to mp3 compression as common as it is now, only 4 channels of small, short soundscapes could be used at one time.

-Due to financial reasons the production of new CyberComics ceased in 2000 and Marvel removed them from their website.
+Due to financial reasons, the production of new CyberComics ceased in 2000 and Marvel removed them from their website.

 Having a huge back-issue archive, Marvel decided to save money by replacing Marvel CyberComics with Dotcomics.
 This successor would eventually become Marvel Unlimited.

-Spider-Man

-From 1996 till 1998 there was a run of the Spider-Man Cybercomics.
-They appeared monthly for 14 months in four eight-page, weekly installments/episodes.
-After the 52nd episode Marvel remade them officially into storylines:

-Spider-Man Storyline # 01 - 01-04 (July 18, 1996):

-Written by Scott Lobdell, penciled by Mark Bagley, guest-starring Chamber and Vertigo.

-Spider-Man Storyline # 02 - 05-08: The Menace of Mysterio

-Guest-starring Mysterio kidnapping J. Jonah Jameson.

-Spider-Man Storyline # 03 - 09-12:

-Guest-starring Morbius and the Lizard.

-Spider-Man Storyline # 04: Shock Value - 13-16

-Guest-starring The Hand, Kingpin, The Rose, Hammerhead, Shocker and Green Goblin.
-The fourth chapter of the story was penciled by Daerick Gross.

-Spider-Man Storyline # 05: The Gamma Gambit - 17-20

-Penciled by Daerick Gross, guest-starring Green Goblin and The Hulk.

-Spider-Man Storyline # 06 - 21-24:

-Spider-man in the Savage Land, featuring Ka-Zar, Shanna the She-Devil and Zabu.

-Spider-Man Storyline # 07: Sandblasted - 25-28: Read it here!

-Peter Parker's latest gig as a freelance photographer is no day at the beach, thanks to the Sandman's untimely emergence.
-Featuring the Sandman at Coney Island with art by Daerick Gross.